 A Technical Example

-The photographs below tell the story graphically.
 The white stuff visible in the photographs is Ferrite (iron), while the black stuff is spherical carbide (Cementite).
-When Ferrite and Cementite meld, a desireable hard crystalline structure called Martensite is formed, although there are several steps in between we will not touch on.
+When Ferrite and Cementite meld, a desirable hard crystalline structure called Martensite is formed, although there are several steps in between we will not touch on.
 This subtle change is the essence of the ancient Mystery of Steel, and the keystone to modern civilization.

 The graph in Fig.2 below shows Vickers Hardness on the vertical axis and quench temperature (with a 20 minute soak) on the horizontal axis.
 Notice how hardness makes a big jump between 750˚C and 775˚C. This 25˚ range is the sweet spot.